 The second price is if you’d like to sit at a table in the bar.
 The third price is if you’d like to sit at a sidewalk table.
 In the photo above of prices, this place is a bargain.
 “Salle” and “Terrasse” (Inside and outside tables) are the same price.
 The first column is the size of the drink in millilitres.
 Don’t even think of paying for a cup of coffee at the bar and then going and sitting down.
 Paris bars are not Starbucks.

-You may find pastry shops with two prices – one for “to go” and one for taking your pastry and sitting at a table.
+You may find pastry and sandwich shops with two prices – one for “to go” and one for taking what you’ve bought and sitting at a table.
 Again, if you haven’t paid for a table, you can’t go and sit at one.
+Pay close attention to signs. “À emporter” means “to go” and “sur place” means to eat at a table – inside or outside.

 A little later, that cup of coffee (or glass of wine in the park), may have you looking for a “toilette.”
 Don’t think of using the far-too-polite English term “Bathroom” (Salle de Bain).
 They do not put bathtubs in restaurants in France.
 If you need a toilet, that’s what you ask for – “La toilette?”
 You will be pointed in the right direction.
 There may be one room with a sink and then a cubicle with a toilet.
 The cubicle is for both men and women.